 Testing for tick-borne diseases is variable in both availability and reliability depending on the infection.
 Often patients may require treatment before laboratory tests can return a confirmation of disease.
 For some diseases, commercial tests are not yet available or diagnosis may depend on the experience of the pathologist reviewing a blood slide or tissue sample under a microscope.
 For others, antibodies may never develop to levels able to be detected by current testing methods.
-In some cases you may want to have your tick tested, though this testing is also not 100% reliable and can not confirm if the tick has or has not transmitted a disease, even if the tick comes back positive.
+If you realize that you have been bitten by a tick and you have saved the tick you may want to have your tick tested.

 Dr. Daniel Cameron, lead author for the 2014 ILADS peer reviewed guidelines (the only guidelines currently published by the National Guidelines Clearinghouse in the treatment of Lyme disease), also provides guidance in test choice in regard to Lyme disease.

 The CDC provides the Tick-borne Diseases of the United States: A Reference Manual for Health Care Providers to aid in diagnosis, testing and treatment of tick-borne diseases.

 Laboratories that provide specialized testing for many tick borne diseases include but are not limited to:

 IGeneX Inc. laboratory is a CLIA-certified high complexity testing lab with expertise in testing for tick-borne diseases for over 25 years.
 IGeneX is the leader in developing tests to accurately detect Lyme disease, Relapsing Fever, and associated tick-borne related diseases.
 They believe that offering trustworthy information to our customers is essential to patient care and treatment.